 Those are somewhat extreme examples, but it does go to show how market research is absolutely vital before you choose your company name.
 Don’t choose anything that could easily be mistaken for the name of an existing company, especially if that existing company is also in your target market, or if it is close by to your brick and mortar store.

 Of course, that extends to other aspects of branding, as well — avoid choosing a logo and colors which are too similar to your competition.

 Following in the footsteps of the “don’t look too much like your competition,” another mistake that you could make in choosing a name is actually “looking exactly like your competition.”

 For example, you could decide on a name, get your feedback, get started on your setup — and only then, much further down the line, discover that there’s already a company called by the name you’ve chosen, and you’re about to get hit with a trademark infringement suit.

 This is why — among other reasons — it’s always best to do your research well before you make any real decisions.
 Researching your naming options will keep you from stepping on other people’s toes, and it will save you time, money, and effort in the long run.

 Develop your brand’s identity with InternetDevels!

 Now you can avoid these common mistakes when choosing your brand name.
-Note, that professional web development specialists are always ready to help with the development of your brand’s identity, including logo design, website design, marketing strategy, and more!
+Note, that professional website development company is always ready to help with the development of your brand’s identity, including logo design, website design, marketing strategy, and more!